MikoZ321/odin-landing-page/README.md

 # odin-landing-page
-The second program from TOP
+The second project from TOP

 Credit to Eberhard Grossgasteiger (https://twitter.com/eberhardgross) for the photos.